Example 2: The Heat equation

 auto a = integral(unit_square)(dot(grad(u), grad(v)));

 We then define the forcing term.
 Because we are dealing with a space-time problem, we use the specialized SpaceTimeField type, which extends the ScalarField capabilities to handle an explicit time coordinate.
-Specifically, the code above implements the following forcing term
+Specifically, the code below implements the forcing term

 \[\begin{split}f(\boldsymbol{x}, t) = \begin{cases} 1 & \qquad x < 0.5, y < 0.5, 0.0 \leq t \leq 0.2 \\ 1 & \qquad x > 0.5, y > 0.5, 0.2 \leq t \leq 0.4 \\ 0 & \qquad \text{otherwise} \end{cases}\end{split}\]